olebole/irafdoc/doc/system.pathnames.rst

   	draco!DRB1:[IRAF.SYS.FIO]
   </pre>
   <p>
-  2. Translate the file <tt>"vfiles"</tt>, containing a list of virtual filenames, into the equivalent list of host system filenames, e.g., for use as input to a foreign task.
+  2. Translate the file <span style="font-family: monospace;">"vfiles"</span>, containing a list of virtual filenames, into the equivalent list of host system filenames, e.g., for use as input to a foreign task.
   </p>